Drip Irrigation Tips: How Long Should You Water Container Plants?

 Don't Overwater

 Avoid the most common mistake: overwatering your plants.
 This is a particular tendency with containers that do not drain properly.
 When containers are waterlogged, the stagnant moisture can cause the roots to rot.
 Remember, drip watering isn't intended to puddle the soil like you may be accustomed to seeing when watering with a hose or watering can.
-The dripping action is very subtle, often displaying as just a small wetted area of the soil.
+The dripping action is very subtle, often displaying as just a small, wetted area of the soil.
 You want the water to travel down through the potting mix to the root zone through capillary action, and not drown the plants.

 During the seedling stage, plants will need extra watering time, possibly along with supplemental hand watering until they have adapted.
 But after that point, you can begin to work toward a more regular drip schedule.
 We recommend that you start that maintenance schedule with a little less water than you think the containers need.
 Watch the plants' health and make adjustments if you detect those plants are beginning to look dry and wilted.
 You may be surprised how a drip system's targeted watering of the roots will make it possible for annuals to thrive with very little water once established.